-After finishing these spots and exploring some others, we returned back to my buddy’s house to end the day.
+After finishing these spots, we returned back to my buddy’s house to end the day.
 And again, the locations and the other spots (including the ones in day 2) are on my Vancouver Island post.

 So all in all, we visited these spots on day 2:

 - Sombrio Beach.

 - Mystic Beach.

 - Sooke Potholes Park.

 On day 3, we had to start heading east.
 We had a long road ahead of us to reach the Canadian Rockies which was ultimately the main goal of what we wanted to see on our trip through western Canada.

 We said goodbye to my buddy in Vancouver Island, took the Ferry and headed to Vancouver city itself.
 After briefly visiting my relatives there, we would have to travel for at 10 hours to reach Jasper, one of the locations in the Canadian Rockies.

 But to reach it, we had 2 paths we could take:

 - The scenic route, which took us north, then shifted us northeast to Jasper.